nilshenrich/TCP_ServerClient/README.md

 * Maximum allowed connections a server can handle simultaneously: 4096\
   *This limitation is only applied to a single server instance.
 It is possible to create an application with multiple servers with a maximum of 4096 connections each.*
 * Maximum allowed message length:\
-  *This number depends on the CPU architecture and available memory the you are using.\
+  *This number depends on the CPU architecture and available memory you are using.\
-  For checking, just call the method `max_size()` and a variable of type string.
+  For checking, just call the method `max_size()` on any variable of type string.
 For most modern systems, this value is such high that it can be treated as infinity.*

 ## System requirements